-Pay fails to keep up with rising prices
+Spending power squeeze worst for 20 years

 - Published

-Regular pay is falling at the fastest rate since 2001 when taking into account rising prices, the Office for National Statistics has said.
+Regular pay is falling at the fastest rate since 2001 when taking into account rising prices, official figures show.

 Between March and May, pay excluding bonuses was down 2.8% from a year earlier when adjusted for inflation - the fastest drop since records began.